aermosina86-sudo/fontanadelnettuno/triples.md

 # Final consideration

 The proposed RDF triples show how the representation of the **Fontana del Nettuno in Bologna** could be enriched.
+# LLM outputs

+## ChatGPT result

+ChatGPT proposed a cautious RDF model.
+It separated confirmed information from proposed enrichment and used the selected Fontana del Nettuno resource directly.
+Its `CONSTRUCT` queries were simpler and easier to test.
 The ChatGPT-based triples were more practical because their `CONSTRUCT` queries worked successfully in the SPARQL endpoint.
 They were therefore used as the main final enrichment proposal.

+## Gemini result

+Gemini proposed a more ambitious model.
+It suggested stronger semantic typing, external authority links such as Wikidata and DBpedia, and more interpretive annotation properties.
+These ideas were useful, but some queries were harder to verify and did not work reliably in the endpoint.
 The Gemini-based triples were useful as alternative ideas.
 They suggested external authority links, stronger classification, and richer cultural annotation.
 However, they were not adopted directly because their `CONSTRUCT` queries either returned empty results or caused a timeout, and some claims required further verification.

 This confirms the central point of the project: LLMs can support Knowledge Graph enrichment, but their outputs must be tested, corrected, and evaluated by humans before being used as RDF enrichment.